-Answers to the quist I.: I (the census counts people), 2: I (tine census counts footple), 2: I (funds are census counts all people regardless of citizenship), 3: I (funds are distributed to atates based on the state's population, and atates distributed to build schools, 4: I (the census does not ask about citizenship), 5: I (Title 13 makes it illegal for the Census Bureau to share your personal data), 6: F (you can also fill it out on paper, in person, and over the phone).
+Answers to the quis: 1.
+F (the census counts people), 2.
+F (the census counts all people regardless of citizenship), 3.
+T (funds are distributed to states based on the state's population, and states use these funds to build schools, etc.), 4: F (the census does not ask about citizenship), 5: T (Title 13 makes it illegal for the Census Bureau to share your personal data), 6: F (you can also fill it out on paper, in person, and over the phone).

 In 2020, the U.S. government will hold a census.
-I want to make a call to all people, especially the immigrant community.
-Please participate without any fear!
+I want to make a call to all people.
+I want to tell all immigrants: Please participate!
+Do not be afraid!

-The census counts all the people living in the country, and this information tells the federal government how to distribute funds for each state.
-These funds benefit all people.
-If we do not participate in the next census, we could lose funds that help create new schools, hospitals, fire stations, and more.
+The census counts all the people living in the country.
+This census tells the government how much money to give to each state.
+This money helps all people.
+If we do not participate in the census, we could lose money for our communities.
+This money helps create new schools, hospitals, fire stations, and more.

-I want to tell my immigrant people that the U.S. Census Bureau will not share your information under any circumstances.
+I want to tell my immigrant people that the U.S. Census Bureau will not share your information!
 They will not ask about your citizenship status.
 They will not ask if you are an immigrant.
+Your information is safe.

-Title 13 of the U.S. Code says that the Census Bureau cannot share your information.
+There is a law called Title 13.
+It says that the Census Bureau cannot share your information.
 For this reason, do not be afraid to participate.

-You can complete the 2020 Census on the web, by telephone, in person, or by mail.
-Thanks to the last census, we know that in 2010, the Latino community represented 11% of the people living in Washington, DC.
-Since then, the number has increased.
-We need to participate because we count, so count us!
+There a many ways you can participate.
+You can complete the 2020 Census online, by telephone, in person, or by mail.

+In the last census, we learned that in 2010, 11% of the people living in Washington, DC, were Latinos.
+In 2020, we know there are more Latinos in DC.
+How many are there?
+We need to find out.

+Please participate in the census!
+We count, so count us!